On 28/05 2021 FHDC issued a revised Ecological Method Statement

 In their original comment the Environment Agency requested a condition that their be a 25m buffer zone along the canal to protect the canal.
 When the applicant stated that they could not meet this condition the EA disappointingly backed down and have now said that a 20m buffer would be acceptable where the 25m cannot be achieved.

 This Twitter account is a wonderful record of the different species seen on Princes Parade.
-Nigel has now moved away from the area so you will have to scroll down to see his Princes Parade Tweets.
+Nigel has now moved away from the area so you will have to scroll down (to October 2017 and earlier) to see his Princes Parade Tweets.